-Level 3 Appeal A judge who works for the Federal government will review your appeal and give you an answer.
-This judge is called an "Administrative Law Judge."
+Level 3 Appeal A judge (called an Administrative Law Judge) or an attorney adjudicator who works for the Federal government will review your appeal and give you an answer.

 - If the answer is yes, the appeals process is over.
 What you asked for in the appeal has been approved.
-We must authorize or provide the drug coverage that was approved by the Administrative Law Judge within 72 hours (24 hours for expedited appeals) or make payment no later than 30 calendar days after we receive the decision. - If the Administrative Law Judge says no to your appeal, the appeals process may or may not be over. - o If you decide to accept this decision that turns down your appeal, the appeals process is over. - o If you do not want to accept the decision, you can continue to the next level of the review process.
-If the administrative law judge says no to your appeal, the notice you get will tell you what to do next if you choose to continue with your appeal.
+We must authorize or provide the drug coverage that was approved by the Administrative Law Judge or attorney adjudicator within 72 hours (24 hours for expedited appeals) or make payment no later than 30 calendar days after we receive the decision. - If the Administrative Law Judge or attorney adjudicator says no to your appeal, the appeals process may or may not be over. - o If you decide to accept this decision that turns down your appeal, the appeals process is over. - o If you do not want to accept the decision, you can continue to the next level of the review process.
+If the Administrative Law Judge or attorney adjudicator says no to your appeal, the notice you get will tell you what to do next if you choose to continue with your appeal.

-Level 4 Appeal The Appeals Council will review your appeal and give you an answer.
-The Appeals Council works for the Federal government.
+Level 4 Appeal The Medicare Appeals Council (Council) will review your appeal and give you an answer.
+The Council is part of the Federal government.

 - If the answer is yes, the appeals process is over.
 What you asked for in the appeal has been approved.
-We must authorize or provide the drug coverage that was approved by the Appeals Council within 72 hours (24 hours for expedited appeals) or make payment no later than 30 calendar days after we receive the decision. - If the answer is no, the appeals process may or may not be over. - o If you decide to accept this decision that turns down your appeal, the appeals process is over. - o If you do not want to accept the decision, you might be able to continue to the next level of the review process.
-If the Appeals Council says no to your appeal or denies your request to review the appeal, the notice you get will tell you whether the rules allow you to go on to a Level 5 Appeal.
+We must authorize or provide the drug coverage that was approved by the Council within 72 hours (24 hours for expedited appeals) or make payment no later than 30 calendar days after we receive the decision. - If the answer is no, the appeals process may or may not be over. - If you decide to accept this decision that turns down your appeal, the appeals process is over. - o If you do not want to accept the decision, you might be able to continue to the next level of the review process.
+If the Council says no to your appeal or denies your request to review the appeal, the notice you get will tell you whether the rules allow you to go on to a Level 5 Appeal.
 If the rules allow you to go on, the written notice will also tell you who to contact and what to do next if you choose to continue with your appeal.